tkassila/showimagepixel2/README.md

 If you wil install this app, unzip this zip file into subdirectory: showpixel and by example to start in some browser, write an address like: http://localhost:xxxx/showpixel/ .

+When you deployed this web app: flutter build command, remember to update index.html base address / into example /showpixel address!

 ## Getting Started

 This project is a starting point for a Flutter application.